NirajPujari/DSAWithPython/README.md

 # DSA-Project
-In this project we have tried to create a Traffic system using python.
+In this project we can use different function to change the behaviour of the traffic learn how the Circular Queue work in the traffic system
+Just run the DSAProject.py file to run the program.